gyulanemeth/bluefox.email/posts/what-bluefox-email-does-for-deliverability-and-what-you-need-to-do.md

 It also cannot guarantee that every message will reach the inbox.

-Email deliverability is a shared responsibility.
+Email deliverability is a **shared responsibility**.
 BlueFox Email provides the technical foundation and safeguards for responsible sending.
 You are responsible for your recipients, your content and the sending behaviour that gradually builds your reputation.

 Understanding where that responsibility is divided can help you avoid deliverability problems before they become difficult to fix.